mug1wara26/jlox/README.md

 ### Parsing

-- While not an actual feature of the language, my AstPrinter prints the AST like a file tree, instead of using S-expressions, which I find to be hard to read.
 - Use a Pratt Parser instead of a recursive descent parser.
 - The parse tree should not have group expressions, as parenthesis are handled by the Pratt Parser.